jedisct1/elimac/README.md

-# EliMac
+# EliMAC

-EliMac is a ridiculously fast AES-based Message Authentication Code.
+EliMAC is a ridiculously fast AES-based Message Authentication Code.

 It was designed by Christoph Dobraunig, Bart Mennink and Samuel Neves, and was presented at FSE 2024.